Pet Bereavement – Coping With The Death Of Your Labrador

 When you have lost your dog, the aching truth is that the first thing you will need to do is make a decision.
 Do you leave him with the vet, do you bury him in the garden or do you take him to a pet cemetery?
 There is absolutely no right or wrong decision here.
 You need to choose the option which you think will make it easiest for you and your family to cope.
 If you want to keep him near to you, then burying him in your garden could be the best choice.
 If that is your chosen path, think about whether you want to do this yourself, or have a friend with less emotional attachment do it for you.

 Pet Cemeteries also take dogs for burial or cremation.
-It is also not possible for many people to bury their dog at home, due to a lack of space, garden, or simply being in rented accommodation.
+It is often not possible for many people to bury their dog at home, due to a lack of space, garden, or simply being in rented accommodation.
 Using a cemetery can also add a formality to the affair, which some people find comforting.

 Wherever you choose for your Labrador to lay to rest, you can mark their memory in a physical way.
 From memoriums at gravesides to trinkets at home, often having a marker to visit or look at can help you to express your feelings and display your love for your dog after they have gone.